Kaltura-EDU/issues-tracking/README.md

-# issues
+# issues-tracking
-Repository of issues related to Kaltura Common Experiences in Education community.
+Repository of issues and feature enhancements related to Kaltura Common Experiences in Education community.